 - Softball (General)

-- Slow Pitch Softball — a version of softball where the ball is pitched from 50 feet with a half a windmill underhand arm action.
+- Slow Pitch Softball — a version of softball where the ball is pitched from 50 feet with half a windmill underhand arm action.

 - Baseball — a bat and ball game in which the aim is to hit the ball and score runs by running around four bases.

-- T-Ball — an introductory sport for younger kids to baseball and softball, with ball hit off a stationary tee.
+- T-Ball — an introductory sport for younger kids to baseball and softball, with the ball hit off a stationary tee.

 - Complete list of sports

 - The Encyclopedia of Sports